 Sopa de Pejibaye

 Considered Costa Rican “bar food”, chifrijo is not decadent but it is delicious.
-Combine rice, beans, meat and chimichurri with a tomato and lime juice and you have a hearty Tico snack.
-The meat used in chifrijo is usually chicharrones, crispy fried pork chunks or pork skins.
+Combine rice, beans, meat, and chimichurri with tomato and lime juice and you have a hearty Tico snack.
+The meat used in chifrijo is usually chicharrones, crispy fried pork chunks, or pork skins.
 Scoop it up with chips or a tortilla while you catch a fútbol match on TV.

 Costa Rica enjoys the benefits of two abundant coasts, including the freshest seafood.
 You may be thinking “ceviche!”, but we recommend exploring the world of the tiradito.
 Much like sashimi and carpaccio, a tiradito consists of thinly sliced pieces of seafood dressed in a light sauce.
 The combinations are endless, but we recommend starting with a salmon or sea bass selection.
 These spreads are often accompanied by lightly-fried cassava chips and other garnishes.

 Come to Costa Rica and you will enjoy a spread of colorful, tropical fruits that border the line between whimsical and exotic.
 Granadillas are enjoyed by puncturing the fruit’s sturdy shell and scooping out the delicious seeds inside.
 Mamones look like a creature straight out of science-fiction, with their fuzzy exterior and sweet, bulbous meat inside.
 Guanabana, or Soursop, is used in various dishes and makes a unique addition to any smoothie.
 The fruit is a combination of sweet, creamy, and slightly sour flavors that remind your taste buds that you’re in Central America.